-- Sometimes participants in a study will try to guess what a study is about or what they think the experimenters are hoping to find.
+Study participants will sometimes change how they behave simply because they are part of an experiment.
+Sometimes participants in a study will try to guess what a study is about or what they think the experimenters are hoping to find.

-- This can lead them to change their behavior, which can ultimately skew the results.
+This can lead them to change their behavior, which can ultimately skew the results.
 A single-blind study can help prevent this or minimize the effects of such demand characteristics.

 Example of a Single-Blind Study

-For example, imagine that researchers are doing a study to determine if a certain type of medication causes people to feel more alert.
+For example, imagine that researchers are performing a study to determine if a certain type of medication causes people to feel more alert.
 If participants knew that the researchers were testing a hypothesis that the drug increased alertness, they might start acting more alert after ingesting the medication.

 By using a single-blind procedure and not telling the participants what they are looking for, people are less likely to inadvertently bias the results by changing their behavior.

 Research has shown that not using sufficient patient blinding in research can lead to significant bias in the results.

 There are also times when unblinding may occur, which involves the participants becoming aware of their treatment condition or of the intentions of the experiment.
 Sometimes this happens when a participant is debriefed following an experiment, but it can also happen before a study ends, which can create problems with results.